Название компании

 - who approved;

-If you make changes to the original, employees who previously received the SOP are required to exchange it for a new one upon signature.
-After issuing the current documents, enter the information into the register.
+If you make changes to the original, employees who previously received the SOP are required to exchange it for a new one and sign it.
+After issuing the updated documents, enter the information into the register.

 ABOUT THE INSTITUTE